SingleManTH/agiletoolkit.org/docs/core/exception-handling.md

     // TODO: Example of how this is used, please

 Using the `new` statement creates a class, but it's not associated in any way with a current object.
-When the exception is captured there's no indication where it originated.
+When the exception is caught there's no indication where it originated.
 Calling `exception()` will automatically associate the exception object with the current `$this` class.

 ### Object-specific Exception class selection

 An exception raised in Model is different to an exception raised in PathFinder or DSQL.

-    // TODO: in the docs you say each object - but wouldn't the default be set in the class??

 Each object in Agile Toolkit can define a default exception class which will be initialized by the `exception()` method.
-When you throw an exception, the correct class will be used automatically.
+When you throw an exception, the correct exception class will be used automatically.

+    // TODO: can you provide an example here, please?

 ### Chaining methods before throwing exceptions